-- 3. Plan alternatives for delivery of service strategies; and - 4.
-Enhance the internal quality control processes and procedures and implement cross-training, education and mentoring in order to hedge against a breach in service.
+- 3. Plan alternatives for delivery of service strategies; - 4.
+Enhance the internal quality control processes and procedures and implement cross-training, education and mentoring in order to hedge against a breach in service; and - 5.
+Maintain a Business Continuity and Disaster Recovery Plan to minimize disruption in service to plan members in the event there is an unforeseen business interruption or staff are unable to access the STSC offices